Lung Cancer Treatment

 • Pembrolizumab (Keytruda®)

-Immunotherapy can be used alongside other types of lung cancer treatment (like chemotherapy) to treat both SCLC and NSCLC.
-Possible side effects of immunotherapy include nausea, fatigue, shortness of breath, or a skin rash.
+Immunotherapy can be used alongside other lung cancer treatments like chemotherapy to treat both SCLC and NSCLC.

 Targeted Therapy

-Targeted therapies are medications that interrupt the cancer cells’ ability to spread.
 Lung cancer cells have mutations that set them apart from healthy cells.
-Targeted therapy allows doctors to hone in on these mutations and stop the cancer.
+Targeted therapy medications allow doctors to hone in on these mutations to destroy the cancer.

 The National Cancer Institute (NCI) notes that targeted therapy doesn’t cause as much harm to healthy tissue, so patients may have fewer side effects than if they were treated with chemotherapy or radiation.